OpenOrienteering/mapper/toolbars.md

 This toolbar will not be shown unless the map has multiple parts.

-At the moment, the map parts toolbar has only a signle drop down box for indicating and selecting the active map part.
+At the moment, the map parts toolbar has only a single drop down box for indicating and selecting the active map part.